8 Reasons Sun Moon Lake Is Taiwan's Most Underrated Destination

 A 46-meter octagonal pagoda on the hillside above the lake, built by Chiang Kai-shek for his mother.
 Free entry.
 The walk up from Xuanguang Temple takes 20 minutes of steady climbing.

-From the top: a 360-degree panoramic view of the entire lake, the surrounding mountains, and — on clear mornings — distant peaks fading into the horizon.
-It's the highest vantage point accessible to casual visitors and the view is worth every step.
+From the top: a 360-degree panorama of the entire lake, the surrounding mountains, and — on clear mornings — distant peaks fading into the horizon.
+It's the highest vantage point open to casual visitors, and the view earns every step.

-Pro tip: go early morning when the mist is still lifting.
-The lake appears and disappears through the fog and it's one of those moments where you just stand there with your mouth slightly open.
+Pro tip: go early, while the mist is still lifting.
+The lake appears and disappears through the fog, one of those moments that leaves you standing there with your mouth slightly open.

 How to Get Here